zozs/openssl-sign-by-ca/README.md

 ## How-to

+1. Depending on your OpenSSL version, `cd` into either `openssl1.0` or `openssl1.1`
-1. Run `make` which will generate a new CA, and compile the application.
+2. Run `make` which will generate a new CA, and compile the application.
-2. Run `./cert ca.key ca.pem` which will generate a certificate signed by the CA.
+3. Run `./cert ca.key ca.pem` which will generate a certificate signed by the CA.
-3. (Optional).
+4. (Optional).
 Run `make clean` to remove compiled applications.
-4. (Optional).
+5. (Optional).
 Run `make caclean` to remove the generated CA certificate and key.

 ## License

 ```
-Copyright (c) 2017, Linus Karlsson
+Copyright (c) 2017, 2018, 2019 Linus Karlsson

 Permission to use, copy, modify, and/or distribute this software for any
 purpose with or without fee is hereby granted, provided that the above